Top 10 party Games

 My son loved doing this craft, and I hope your kids will!
 This would also make a simple craft for a kid’s art class, camp, or really anytime you’re just feeling creative!

-Pair it with this nature scavenger hunt for some real nature themed fun!
+Pair these tissue paper butterflies with this nature scavenger hunt for some real nature themed fun!

 • Low mess – unlike a lot of crafts that include things like glitter, the only real mess here is the painting part, which can be contained pretty easily!